Vernon County residents, law enforcement remember fallen officers

-Law enforcement officers from throughout the county and members of the public gathered on the sheriff’s office grounds for the annual Vernon County Law Enforcement Memorial Service, Tuesday, May 17.
+Law enforcement officers from throughout the county and members of the public gathered on the sheriff’s office grounds for the annual Vernon County Law Enforcement Memorial Service last week.

 Chaplain Don Ehler and Sheriff John Spears gave the welcome following the presentation of flags by the Vernon County Sheriff’s Office Honor Guard Unit and Chief Officer Jason Leis of the Kickapoo Valley Reserve Police Department.